dart-lang/site-www/src/codelabs/async-await/index.md

 ## Working with futures in Dart: async and await

-The `async` and `await` keywords provide a declarative way to: Define asynchronous functions and access their results *after they have completed.*
+The `async` and `await` keywords provide a declarative way to define asynchronous functions and access their results *after they have completed.*

 To define an `async` function: